googleapis/api-linter/docs/contributing.md

 - Every rule **must** have corresponding documentation.
 Documentation lives in the `docs/` directory, and powers this documentation site using GitHub Pages.

-We will lint for this in the future.
+We have a CI lint to remind you to do so.

 Writing a rule is straightforward: the linter employs a [visitor pattern][] that goes to every descriptor in the proto file and runs each lint rule against